amanx100/bw-gpk/README.md

 npm install -g bw-gpk
 ```

-Additionally, you need to have the Bitwarden CLI installed.
+Additionally, you need to have the Bitwarden CLI installed and accessable from your terminal.
 You can install it with:

 ```